 Preparing children for Holy Communion

 When a child expresses an interest in receiving the Sacrament for themselves, we invite parents to consider preparing them for their First Communion.
 Our Pastor offers age appropriate instruction.

-On occasion, Pastor Allie holds short classes for particular age groups of children.
+On occasion, Pastor Karen holds short classes for particular age groups of children.

-Just speak with pastor Allie if you are interested in having instruction for your children.
+Just speak with pastor Karen if you are interested in having instruction for your children.